Office of the Insurance Commissioner in Washington State

 The Office of the Insurance Commissioner (OIC) is the Washington State agency in charge of protecting insurance consumers and overseeing the insurance industry.

 They do a good job regulating insurance.
-They encourage the insurance industry to be fair and they insist the the insurance industry follow the rules.
+They encourage the insurance industry to be fair, and they insist that the insurance industry follow the rules.

 Insurance Companies Must Follow the Insurance Fair Conduct Act (IFCA) Rules

-The Office of the Insurance Commissioner (OIC) makes sure that insurance companies follow the rules.
+The Office of the Insurance Commissioner (OIC) can ensure insurance companies follow the rules.
 They do this through extensive regulation called the Insurance Fair Conduct Act (IFCA).
 This IFCA regulation can be found at RCW 48.02 and WAC 284.

 • You can seek treble damages in court and payment of your attorney fees for violations of IFCA.